 Markku is working as a Principal Consultant and Ecosystem Leader at Spinverse.
 In addition to innovation management he is specialized in materials & nanotechnology, advanced manufacturing and cleantech.
-He has wide experience covering scientific research in academia, strategic application oriented R&D and practical product development applying new materials in many industrial applications as well as running large multi-partner innovation programs to successful results.
+He has wide experience covering scientific research in academia, strategic application driven R&D and practical product development applying new materials in many industrial applications, as well as running large multi-partner innovation programs to successful results.

 At Spinverse his main activity is innovation management, building and leading innovation ecosystems and multi-party projects in several fields.
 He also contributes regularly to technology reports, feasibility studies, innovation events, commercialization activities, project building and other case studies in his expertise areas.

-Currently he is leading the ambitious multi-partner project LuxTurrim5G, driven by Nokia Bell Labs with other 11 partners.
-This joint project will enable new digital services and business opportunities for a real smart city, developing and demonstrating single fast 5G network based on smart light poles with integrated 5G base stations, a variety of sensors, cameras, screens, radars and other devices and a secured data platform, LuxTurrim5G is creating the digital backbone of smart city (read more)
+Currently he is leading the LuxTurrim5G ecosystem, driven by Nokia Bell Labs with other 25 partners, an ambitious multi-partner cocreation activity enabling new digital services and business opportunities for smart and sustainable cities.
+Developing and demonstrating single fast 5G network based on smart light poles with integrated 5G base stations, a variety of sensors, cameras, screens, radars and other devices and a secured data platform, LuxTurrim5G is creating the digital backbone of smart city (read more)